 #100: Email your lead and offer to extend their free trial by a week.

 #101: Automatically respond to your leads’ behavior and onboard them more effectively with triggered-emails.

 #102: Use quizzes to segment leads at the point of lead capture to send relevant messages and increase conversions.

 #103: Nail your keyword research: use KeywordTool to research long-tail keywords, use Google Trends to figure out if a keyword is currently popular or trending, and use Keyworddit to extract keywords from Reddit.

 #105: Use SEOptimer to audit your website for SEO.

 #106: Use Google PageSpeed Insights to check the speed and usability of your site on different devices.

-#107: Use Ahrefs’ Backlink Checker to keep track of your backlinks.
+#107: Use Ahrefs’ Backlink Checker or Linkody to keep track of your backlinks.
 Bonus: plug in a competitor’s website, then try and get backlinks from the same sites that already link to your competitor.